• About Me

 31 Thursday Dec 2015

-Posted by Flor in context-ual, Uncategorized
+Posted context-ual, Uncategorized

 A lot of stopping and starting, but way more stopping.
 Altogether waiting for something to give me a reason to move.
 I had to break things down even if that cost me time and effort.
 It was an…